moth-quantum/quantum-audio/README.md

 <img width="930" alt="Screenshot 2024-07-04 at 01 03 52" src="https://github.com/moth-quantum/quantum-audio/assets/161862817/d4fcb03d-1c48-4d4a-8f6f-6b8c285b58f1">

-The audio encoded as quantum states can be processed and played back through a quantum computer or a simulator.
-The objective is to enable new ways of exploring audio signal processing for artistic and research purposes.

 This package provides the following schemes and necessary utilities.

 - <b>schemes</b>: Quantum Audio Encoding and Decoding Methods